Harrison Millard: Europe

 In 1851, at the age of 21, Millard went to Europe to study for three years in Italy and other places, with the continent's best instructors.
 He stayed in London for two years after leaving Italy.
 There he sang in Louis Antoine Jullien's concerts at Exeter Hall, Surrey Gardens.
 He also sang in Boosey & Co.'s Verdi festival.
 He sang with Clara Novello, Miss Charlotte Helen Dolby, and Mr. Sims Reeves.
 Later he went with Catherine Hayes to perform in Ireland and Scotland.

 He worked as a correspondent for Dwight's Journal and other US papers.
 While in Europe he also composed music.

 Boston and New York

 In 1854 he returned to Boston where he remained until 1858, teaching music and Italian as well as singing in concerts.
 He then moved to New York permanently.
-Within the year of his move he wrote his first hit song, "Viv L'America."
+Within the year of his move he wrote his first hit song, "Viva l'America".
 Only two years later he marched to this tune after he enlisted to fight in the Civil War.